Naděžda Plíšková

-Naděžda Plíšková (6 November 1934, Rozdělov u Kladna - 16 September 1999, Prague) was a Czech printmaker, painter, ceramist, author of sculptural objects and poet.
+Naděžda Plíšková (6 November 1934 in Rozdělov u Kladna – 16 September 1999 in Prague) was a Czech printmaker, painter, ceramist, author of sculptural objects and poet.

 Life

 Naděžda Plíšková studied graphic art at the Higher School of Arts and Crafts in Prague (1950-1954, prof. Jaroslav Vodrážka) and in 1954-1958 she studied graphic art at the Academy of Fine Arts in Prague (prof. Vladimír Silovský).
 In 1958-1959 she took a scholarship at the Hochschule für Grafik und Buchkunst Leipzig (prof. Gerhard Kurt Miller), which she completed with a series of woodcuts for books by Karel Čapek.
 She was then accepted to study painting in the studio of Prof. Karel Souček at the Academy of Fine Arts in Prague, where she spent two more honorary years after graduation (1961) and passed the state exam (Prof. Jiří Kotalík).

 In addition to printmaking, she worked on ceramics, wrote poetry and socialised with artists and theoreticians from the Křižovnická School.
 In 1964 she married the sculptor and printmaker Karel Nepraš.
 Their daughter Karolína Neprašová-Kračková is also an artist.

 In 1968-1969 she completed a scholarship in Stuttgart and had an exhibition there with Jiří Balcar.
 Plíšková has returned to Czechoslovakia occupied by the Warsaw Pact troops.
 She was offered another scholarship by the Ford Foundation in November 1969, but was not allowed to go to the United States.
 After the birth of her daughter (1975) and with limited opportunity to exhibit, she devoted herself mainly to ex libris and writing poetry for samizdat editions.
 During normalisation she had only a few exhibitions in small unofficial galleries.

 In 1982 she suffered a serious spinal cord injury, underwent surgery and a long convalescence.
 After returning from the hospital, in the suffocating atmosphere of the Husák normalization, she almost resigned to her own work.
 In 1983, she wrote to Jindřich Chalupecký: "If you only knew how hard it is to get used to the fact that nobody counts on you anymore, and to watch averages, diligent averages, exhibiting, scheming and going merrily on".

 Plíšková has been a member of the Association of Czech Graphic Artists Hollar since 1969.
 After the fall of the communist regime in 1989, she was a founding member of the free association Tolerance, but her artistic and literary work is clearly marked by her unhappy personal fate until the late 1990s.
 She died in Prague on 16 September 1999.